+Changes have been made to Integrated Children's Commissioning that will strengthen the way we integrate, deliver and continue to develop our Integrated Care System (ICS) to improve outcomes for our residents.
+It aims to drive forward and support agile decision making and effective use of resources, with a key focus on self-care, prevention, early intervention and building resilience.

+3.7 Way Forward

-- Changes have been made to Integrated Children's Commissioning that will strengthen the way we integrate, deliver and continue to develop our Integrated Care System (ICS) to improve outcomes for our residents.
-It aims to drive forward and support agile decision making and effective use of resources, with a key focus on self-care, prevention, early intervention and building resilience. - 3.7 In summary, CLFC has made significant progress on its county wide transformation programme in the last 12 months.
-In order to continue this progress and deliver the efficiencies within the 2020/21 budget and beyond these changes need to be embedded.
-In order to do this, we are working in collaboration with both internal and external partners to ensure transformation programmes are deliverable and effective.
+- Surrey County Council has made significant progress on its county wide transformation programme in the last 12 months.
+In order to continue this progress and deliver the efficiencies within the 20/21 budget and beyond these changes needed to be embedded. - In order to do this, we are working in collaboration with both internal and external partners to ensure transformation programmes are deliverable and effective.